nlzza/Airline-Reservation-System/README.md

 1. Admin portal for airline company.
 2. Authentication (including via email and Google).
-3. Customers can search for flights and then book one.
-4. Customers must specify the start location and the destination.
+3. Customers can search for flights using start location and the destination.
-5. They can further filter by days, timings, cost, and class (business or economy).
+4. Customers can further filter by days, timings, cost, and class (business or economy).
 6. The flights will be displayed from most recent to least.
+5. They can book the desired flight.
+6. They can reserve seats for multiple people.
 7. After booking, a payment page will appear.
 8. After payment, ticket(s) will be generated for printing.
 9. The customers can share ticket(s) on social media such as WhatsApp.